ravendb/docs/Chapter01.rst

 That last bears some talking about.
 In a relational database, we would define a column called UserId, and that would give us the ability to link back to the user.
-Moreover, a relational database will allow us to query the tweets by the user id, letting us get the user’s tweets.
+Moreover, a relational database will allow us to query the tweets by the user id, letting us get the user's tweets.
 A CFDB doesn't give us this option, there is no way to query by column value.
 For that matter, there is no way to query by column (which is a familiar trick if you are using something like Lucene).